Content Strategy for Law Firms

 The Anatomy of Google-Friendly Content for Law Firms

 While the most important step is creating an editorial calendar based on intensive user and keyword research, the next step is creating the pages in an SEO-friendly manner.
 Firstly, the “title” of a page communicates the page’s meaning to Google’s algorithm, and it’s also visible to web users as they scroll through the search engine results pages (SERPs).
 It needs to contain the right mix of keywords for Google and the right content for your audience.
-Next, the meta description” tells potential readers more about your page — a well-written meta description will increase click-through rate (CTR), ultimately giving your SEO a boost.
+Next, the meta description” tells potential readers more about your page — a well-written meta description will increase click-through rate (CTR), ultimately giving your law firm SEO strategy a boost.

 Thirdly, you’ll need to organize your page content with proper subheadings.
 The most important of these is the H1, which should contain your target keywords as well.
 Secondary headings, or H2s, help your audience keep the information organized as they read.
 Lastly, you’ll want relevant images optimized with alt text (used by Google to communicate the image’s meaning to visually impaired readers) present on your page — images can show as a thumbnail in Google’s results pages, and don’t overlook the importance of showing up in an organic image search on Google.

 Turning Visitors in Leads – How to Capitalize on Your New Traffic

 The third major consideration is what visitors do once they get to your site – in short, how they interact with your content.
 Attracting website visitors is great, but how do we turn those visitors into paying clients?
 First of all, we include strategic calls to action (CTAs) in each blog post we write.
 For instance, if a reader reaches the end of a blog about DUI sentencing guidelines, he or she should see a button that says something along the lines of “Speak to one of our attorneys for free.”